trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 author:
 paginate: false
 ---
- *Architecture for deploying Model on Azure*
+ *Architecture for deploying model on Azure*

 While building Machine Learning models, a lot of attention is put into getting the best accuracy.
 These supposed accurate models are not valuable until they are deployed into reality to solve problems.
 Most competitions [Kaggle]( https://www.kaggle.com/) and [Zindi]( https://zindi.africa/) platforms are focused on competing to get the best accuracy.
 I competed in [AirQo Ugandan Air Quality Forecast Challenge]( https://zindi.africa/competitions/airqo-ugandan-air-quality-forecast-challenge) to predict future air quality level in cities in Uganda.
 My model’s was one the top 100, and I decided to add more value to the competition by deployed it on Azure.
 This can help to extend the competition to solving a real-life problem.